Crafting a Custom Rustic Wine Rack: A Journey of Handmade Decor

 Aged Oak

 Initially, Weathered Oak seemed like the best fit.
 However, pine can sometimes react unpredictably with lighter stains, especially when trying to achieve soft brown tones without blotchiness.
-After applying a pre-stain conditioner, we tested Weathered Oak, but it still appeared lighter and less rich than we wanted.
+After applying a pre-stain conditioner, I tested Weathered Oak, but it still appeared lighter and less rich than I wanted.
 Aged Oak, on the other hand, was slightly too dark on its own.

 That flexibility is one of the benefits of handmade work.
 Sometimes achieving the best final result means adjusting during the process rather than strictly following a stain label.